LeinahI/NoirceurCouture/README.md

 - On myOrders.php they will separate the orders when user ordered on two or multiple different stores.
 - ✅ on checkOut.php user can choose which adress they use to deliver the parcel and add new address.

-Serverside Change (above list must be done first)
+Serverside Changes (above list must be done first)
 - change MySQL connection to PHP Data Objects (PDO)